-Montgomery County offers Enterprise Zone Tax Credits to businesses that locate in designated areas of downtown Silver Spring, Takoma Park/Long Branch, and Wheaton.
-The credits equal a percentage of the increase in real property liability, relative to a base year, and are phased out over 10 years.
+Montgomery County offers enterprise zone real property tax credits to businesses that locate in designated areas of downtown Silver Spring, Takoma Park/Long Branch, and Wheaton.
+The credits start at 80 percent of the increase in real property liability, relative to a base year, and are phased out over 10 years.
+Prince George's County offers revitalization tax credits for construction or renovation of commercial and residential structures.
+The credits equal 100 percent of the increased assessment value relative to a base year, and are then phased out in 20 percent annual increments.
+Virginia replaced its enterprise zone tax credits with a grant program.

-PURPOSE: The purpose of the incentives is to encourage commercial, industrial, and residential development, and thereby to create jobs, increase homeownership, and stabilize neighborhoods characterized by high poverty and unemployment rates, low income levels, population loss, and other indicators of economic distress.
+PURPOSE: The purpose of the incentives is to encourage commercial, industrial and residential development, and thereby to create jobs, increase homeownership, and stabilize neighborhoods marked by high poverty and unemployment rates, low income levels, population loss, and other indicators of economic distress.